WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2025-05-26-azure-linux-explained.md

 Azure Linux provides a more secure and efficient cluster experience.
 Its purpose-built design, direct management by Microsoft, inherent security advantages from a reduced attack surface, and improved performance collectively contribute to a robust solution.
 For those running AKS, Azure Linux offers a compelling path to optimize your environment.

+You can find all the code sample on <a href="https://github.com/WolfgangOfner/Youtube/tree/main/Azure%20Linux%20Explained" target="_blank" rel="noopener noreferrer">GitHub</a>.

 This post was AI-generated based on the transcript of the video "Azure Linux Explained" and reviewed by me.

 ## Video - Azure Linux Explained